kitesi/scoped-sort/website/src/routes/(doc-style)/docs/+page.md

 they don't conflict logically).
 Other tools have a reasonable amount of options, but usually they don't provide a nice way to combine them.

-Some of the more extensive options this program implements are custom-sort-orders, sort-by-column, sort-by-regex, etc...
+Some of the more extensive options this program implements include: custom-sort-orders, sort-by-column, sort-by-regex, etc...

-This is one of the less valid points though, since you won't often need these advanced options.
+This is one of the less valid points though, since you won't need these advanced options often.

+#### What This Project Is Not

+This extension is not meant for sorting words inside a line, nor is it trying to sort language specific things like imports or properties of an object (although it can sort them if they have a simple structure).

 #### Alternatives